canvas

 , then the frame at the current playback position when the method with the argument is invoked must be used as the source image when rendering the image for CanvasRenderingContext2D

-APIs, and the source image's dimensions must be the intrinsic width and intrinsic height of the media resource (i.e. after any aspect-ratio correction has been applied).
+APIs, and the source image's dimensions must be the natural width and natural height of the media resource (i.e., after any aspect-ratio correction has been applied).

 When a CanvasImageSource